Coronavirus (COVID-19) Vaccine

 Coronavirus (COVID-19) vaccine

 The coronavirus vaccine is safe and effective.
 It gives you the best protection against coronavirus.
+When you have had the vaccine, you still must follow the guidance around staying at home, wearing a face covering and social distancing.
 View the most up to date vaccination information on the NHS website.

 You can also read through a number of leaflets created by the government about the vaccination roll out, or read key information set out below.